Temp1231112/BStf/untitled.md

 I say and ask:

     - Wow!
-    - Which you like more, a 4x4 or a van?
+    - Which do you like more, a 4x4 or a van?
     - Which are we going to take?

-There are two options in the garage, an old small 4x4 Mitsubishi Pajero, and a very old looking Mercedes 508 van, big van, kind of a green army van.
+There are two options in the garage, an old small 4x4 Mitsubishi Pajero, and a very old looking Mercedes 508 van, a big van, kind of a green army van.

 I know them both as I have had one of each in the past.
-Both are good on its particular ways.
-Both are very good options for certain things, and it’s just depends on what is the need, for what are you going to use it.
+Both are good in their own particular ways.
+Both are very good options for certain things, and it just depends on what the need is, for what you are going to use it.

-In a case we’ll have to escape from here, over the desert and mountainous landscape, go off-road, drive past the pathless paths, the Pajero is best for that.
+In case we’ll have to escape from here, over the desert and mountainous landscape, go off-road, drive past the pathless paths, the Pajero is best for that.

-In a case we’ll have time, we possibly have to camp on the way, wherever it takes us, or we need some additional resources with us, the van is absolutely the best.
+In case we’ll have time, we possibly have to camp on the way, wherever it takes us, or we need some additional resources with us, the van is absolutely the best.

-And common with both cars is that they have got the simplest technical characteristics, old, with total lack of additional electronics, or anything which can fail anytime.
+Whats in common with both cars is that they have the simplest technical characteristics, old, with a total lack of additional electronics, or anything which can fail anytime.
 And the fact that about everything in these cars can be fixed on the road, makes them maybe the most reliable survival type of vehicles.
-And they can be stored for years still always working anytime when needed…
+And they can be stored for years and still always work anytime when needed…

 So, yeah, very good choices I must say.

 Rosa is already checking the van, opening the driver’s door and stepping in.
-She takes the key from below the dashboard, opens the motor cover which is in the middle of the driver’s cabin, connects the battery cable looking like mechanic, pushes the gas pedal in to the bottom a few times, and turns the key…
+She takes the key from below the dashboard, opens the motor cover which is in the middle of the driver’s cabin, connects the battery cable looking like a mechanic, pushes the gas pedal into the bottom a few times, and turns the key…

 The motor is trying, but she needs another try, and then the motor starts, at first a bit hesitantly, but now running steadily.